JestinGigi/JestinGigi/README.md

 - **Database:** MongoDB, MySQL
 - **Frameworks:** Flask,
 - **Operating Systems:** Linux (2+ years of experience), Windows
-- **Tools:** NLP, Git, Jupyter Notebook, Vs Code, Burpesuite, Photoshop, Canva
+- **Tools:** NLP, Git, Jupyter Notebook, Vs Code, Burpesuite, Photoshop, Canva,
 - **General Skills:** Google Dorking, Github Dorking, Social Engineering using automate tools, Intermediate typer(65 wpm)

 ## Projects
 - **Data Science:** I have successfully completed a project on predicting hemophilia using data science techniques.
-It involved analyzing large datasets, applying machine learning algorithms, and generating meaningful insights to aid in the diagnosis and treatment of hemophilia.
+It involved analyzing EAHAD Dataset on haemophilia B. Did Exploratory Data Analysis, Data visualizing and applied machine learning algorithms after doing feature scaling, label encoding and smote analysis, and generating meaningful insights to aid in the diagnosis and treatment of hemophilia.
 - **Chatbot Development:** I developed a chatbot using NLP techniques and Flask framework.
-It provides an interactive interface for users to ask questions and receive responses based on natural language processing algorithms.
+It provides an interactive interface for users to ask questions and receive responses based on natural language processing algorithms using the dataset given to it.
-- **Linux File Systems:** With 3+ years of experience working with Linux, I have a deep understanding of Linux file systems, command-line operations, and system administration tasks.
+- **Linux File Systems:** With 2+ years of experience working with Linux, I have a deep understanding of Linux file systems, command-line operations, and system administration tasks.
 - **VAPT Project:** During my internship at Hack X Security, I actively participated in a Vulnerability Assessment and Penetration Testing (VAPT) project.
 I gained hands-on experience in identifying and resolving security vulnerabilities in web applications, networks, and systems.
+  - Coded some automation scripts for integrating paramspider and XSpear in bash
+  - Learned new vulnerabilities and explored automated tools for vulnerability testing
 - **Bug Bounty Reports:** I have written approximately 52 reports on private bug bounty programs, where I discovered and responsibly disclosed security vulnerabilities to organizations, helping them improve their security posture.

 ## Interests